initzx/magma/examples/README.md

 ```

 ### Basic implementation
 You should subclass `AbstractPlayerEventAdapter` to handle all business logic and other components related to your bot.
 I will also recommend a manager that manages your inherited adapters to allow more control over the different adapters.

 ### Logging
-The handler of Magma's logger is a NullHandler by default, you can choose to receive logging messages by doing for example:
+The handler of Magma's logger is `logging.NullHandler` by default, though you can choose to receive logging messages by doing for example:
 ```python
 import logging
 logging.basicConfig(format="%(levelname)s -- %(name)s.%(funcName)s : %(message)s", level=logging.INFO)